mjfrigaard/katacoda-scenarios/01-format-shape-data/docs/format-shape-data.md

 ### Data frames and tibbles

 One quick and easy way to get data into R is to create the data 'by hand' using the `tibble::tribble()` function.
-Read more about tibbles [here in R For Data Science](https://learning.oreilly.com/library/view/r-for-data/9781491910382/ch07.html#tibbles).
+Read more about this function [here in R For Data Science](https://learning.oreilly.com/library/view/r-for-data/9781491910382/ch07.html#tibbles).

 These data are stored as a [comma-separated values](https://en.wikipedia.org/wiki/Comma-separated_values) file on Github (see below).